engtuncay/engtuncay.github.io/web-css/css-intro-05-Layout.md

 }
 ```

+(tor:right 0 dediğimiz için sağ ile boşluğunu 0 yapar ve sağa yaslanmış olur.)

+**Note:!!!**

-Note: Absolute positioned elements are removed from the normal flow, and can overlap elements.
+Absolute positioned elements are removed from the normal flow, and can overlap elements.

-**Left and Right Align - Using float**
+### Left and Right Align - Using float

-Another method for aligning elements is to use the float property:
+Another method for aligning elements is to use the float property.

-Example
+*Example*

 ```css
 .right {